-The Subacute Rehabilitation Unit at Garrett Regional Medical Center was recognized for the sixth year in a row as a Best Nursing Home by U.S. News & World Report, receiving the highest possible overall rating of five stars.
+The Subacute Rehabilitation Unit at Garrett Regional Medical Center was recognized for the Eighth year in a row as a Best Nursing Home by U.S. News & World Report, receiving the highest possible overall rating of five stars.
 The Best Nursing Homes ratings highlight top nursing homes nationwide.

 Garrett Regional Medical Center’s Subacute Care department is a ten-bed unit designed for patients who may fall between nursing home care and hospital care and serves between 350 to 400 patients annually.